Turkish restaurant owner jailed for ripping off taxpayer cash with dodgy Covid loan

-Ilhan Kekec, the owner of a Turkish restaurant, has been sentenced to two-and-a-half years in prison for fraudulently obtaining a Covid Bounce Back Loan and unlawfully dissolving his company without notifying creditors.
-The verdict was delivered at Isleworth Crown Court on Monday, March 18, where Kekec was also banned from serving as a company director for three years.
+Ilhan Kekec, owner of a Turkish restaurant, has been slapped with a 2.5-year prison sentence for fraudulently claiming a Covid Bounce Back Loan.
+The Isleworth Crown Court handed down the verdict on March 18, alongside a three-year ban on Kekec from being a company director.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.